TobiasPSP/doneland_sources/Projects/ESPHome/Switches And Controlling Devices/SSD-based Switch Box/Bi-Color Signal LED/README.md

 The two *LED pairs* on your perfboard should immediately start to signal the *GPIO state*, and when you go to your *Home Assistant test dashboard* and change the switches, then the *LEDs* on your perfboard should reflect these changes.

-When this works for you, it is now time to add the *solid state relais*.

 > Tags: Bi-Color, Signal LED